-The EIT Alumni community brings together an interdisciplinary and multicultural community of change agents who share a common vision for tackling societal challenges and creating positive impact through innovation and entrepreneurship.
-The EIT Alumni Community consists of members of the Alumni Communities of the EIT's Knowledge Innovation Communities (KICs) from education, business creation, and innovation programmes.
-It builds its growth on its powerful network effect and on the community's strong societal impact.
-The EIT Alumni Community will continue contributing in 2023-2025 to achieving EIT's strategic objectives, such as promoting an entrepreneurial mind-set and enhancing opportunities for innovation and business creation in Europe.
+The EIT Alumni community brings together an interdisciplinary and multicultural community of change agents who share a common vision for tackling global challenges and creating positive impact through innovation and entrepreneurship.
+The EIT Alumni Community brings together members of the Alumni Communities of the EIT's Knowledge Innovation Communities (KICs) from education, business creation, and innovation programmes.
+During 2024-2026, the EIT Alumni Community will continue contributing to the achievement of the EIT's strategic objectives, including the promotion of an entrepreneurial mind-set and the enhancement of opportunities for innovation and business creation in Europe.

-Between 2023-2025, the EIT Alumni Community will continue building its portfolio of services and unique offers via knowledge sharing, training, and networking, bringing clear added value to its members beyond individual KICs' alumni communities.
-Priority areas for next year include drawing-in participants from KIC entrepreneurship and innovation activities, on-boarding members from the younger EIT KICs, and exploring opportunities for collaboration beyond Europe.
+Between 2024-2026, the EIT Alumni Community will expand its portfolio of services and unique offerings via knowledge sharing, training, and networking, bringing clear added value to its members beyond individual KICs' alumni communities.
+Priority areas for the coming years include drawing-in participants from KIC entrepreneurship and innovation activities, on-boarding members from the newer EIT KICs, contributing to the EIT Deep Tech Talent Initiative activities, and exploring opportunities for collaboration beyond Europe.

-The EIT will continue its strategic steering of the EIT Alumni Community in close cooperation with the EIT Alumni Board.
-It will aim to continuously increase the involvement of alumni in EIT-supported activities.
+The EIT will continue its strategic steering of the EIT Alumni Community in close cooperation with the EIT Alumni Board and it will aim to continuously increase the involvement of alumni in EIT-supported activities.
 The EIT Alumni Community will be supported in its efforts by a dedicated Alumni cross-KIC activity that will strengthen its ability to deliver quality services to its members, ensure greater visibility of its activities, and increase its impact.
 To ensure the long-term financial sustainability of the Community, the EIT Alumni Board will continue to develop a sound business and financial model and reach out to internal and external partners and sponsors.